 Typical questions include:

 Although your creditors will get notice of the 341 hearing, most won't appear.
-A few instances when a creditor might appear include:
+Here are a few instances when a creditor might appear: